epics-modules/lua/docs/luascriptRecord.md

 These parameters are used to present meaningful data to the operator.
 Some are also meant to represent the status of the record at run-time.
-An example of an interactive MEDM display screen that displays the status of the luascript record is located here.

 The HOPR and LOPR fields only refer to the limits of the VAL, HIHI, HIGH, LOW, and LOLO fields.
 PREC controls the precision of the VAL